JuanGongora/JuanGongora.github.io/_posts/2018-09-12-approaching_object_oriented_javascript_1.markdown

 So since `finalStep` is true, `methodName` should simply output a string referring to total:

-`console.log(methodName); // just returns a string 'total' as it's an unassociated variable`
+`console.log(methodName); // just returns a string 'total' as it's an unassociated value`

-Now if I call `cart3` with square brackets using the `methodName` as a reference, it will recognize the output to be an exsisting function within itself:
+Now if I call `cart3` with square brackets using the `methodName` as a reference, it will recognize the output to be an existing function within itself:

 `console.log(cart3[methodName]); // returns [Function: total] because it recognizes that total is a function of cart3`